 c.
 Personal data created by your involvement with us

-In general terms, we process your data in order to manage our relationship with you.
+In general terms, we process your data to manage our relationship with you.
 We will use the information that you give to us:

 What we collect/generate